 It is important to know whether an annuity fits your situation before entering into a contract.
 Individual needs change with time, and what may have benefited you in the past may not be in your best interest now.
 Do your homework and ask questions.
 Never jump into buying something you don't understand.
 Think about your long-term goals.

 Some of these products carry high surrender charges during the early years of the contract should you withdraw your money.
 Always ask about the drawbacks, not just the benefits.
-It also helps to talk to individuals that have your best interest in mind, such as a family member and an insurance agent, financial professional, and/or tax consultant before making a decision.
+It also helps to talk to individuals that have your best interest in mind, such as a family member and/or tax consultant before making a decision.

 Ask yourself the following questions: